-On September 2, 2014, we initiated the 2014 Restructuring to reduce our workforce and made personnel reductions across our entire organization.
-As a result of the 2014 Restructuring, we currently expect our workforce to reduce by approximately 65%, or approximately 150 employees, resulting in approximately 80 remaining employees.
-The 2014 Restructuring is a consequence of the failure of COMET-1, one of our two phase 3 pivotal trials of cabozantinib in metastatic CRPC, to meet its primary endpoint of demonstrating a statistically significant increase in overall survival for patients treated with cabozantinib as compared to prednisone.
-The principal objective of the 2014 Restructuring is to enable us to focus our financial resources on the phase 3 pivotal trials of cabozantinib in metastatic RCC and advanced HCC, for which we expect top-line results in the second quarter of 2015 and 2017, respectively.
+On September 2, 2014, as a consequence of the failure of COMET-1, one of our two phase 3 pivotal trials of cabozantinib in mCRPC, to meet its primary endpoint of demonstrating a statistically significant increase in overall survival for patients treated with cabozantinib as compared to prednisone, we initiated the 2014 Restructuring to reduce our workforce.
+Personnel reductions were initiated across our entire organization and have resulted in an ongoing workforce of approximately 85 full-time employees.
+The principal objective of the 2014 Restructuring was to enable us to focus our financial resources on the phase 3 pivotal trials of cabozantinib in mRCC and advanced HCC.